drachlyznardh/git-historian/README.md

 read the whole history, rebuild the graph and recompute the column for each commit.
 I am not sure how I could keep the graph in memory (or on file) and add a single commit (or arrow) to it without starting from scratch.

+**Standalone**: there is no integration with Git, for a number of reasons.

+ - Git integration is hard.
+I have been using Git for years, but I have no experience with its source, its internal structure and its community.
+I took a look at the graph's sourcecode and then I ran away;
+ - I don't know what I want, nor what people would like; the GIST thread I mentioned as inspiration gave me some ideas, but many more details need to be established before the project “gets serious”;
+ - the resulting layout takes a very wide space to display, much more than the default Git graph; this whole project may be nearly-unusable on repos with very long histories, or with a great deal of open branches;